katson1/inhousebot/README.md

 The bot is now running, go to your server and enjoy it!

-If you have any problems or improvements, you can contact me.
+If you have any problems or improvements, you can contact me:

 [<img src="https://img.shields.io/badge/-Gmail-FF0000?style=flat-square&labelColor=FF0000&logo=gmail&logoColor=white&link=" alt="Gmail"/></a>](mailto:katson.alves@ccc.ufcg.edu.br)
 [<img src="https://img.shields.io/badge/-Linkedin-0e76a8?style=flat-square&logo=Linkedin&logoColor=white&link=" alt="LinkedIn"/></a>](https://www.linkedin.com/in/katsonmatheus/)